-Growth and development of plants, insects and other invertebrates depends largely on the temperature from.
-Many of these organisms slow or block their growth and development as temperatures rise or fall above or below certain threshold levels.
-All plants need a certain individual temperature sum in order to be ready for the blossom to be.
-The accumulation of thermal energy over a given period of time is referred to as the degree of growth days or the sum of the sums of heat (heat sums).
-It is a heuristic (as opposed to logistic) calculation in the phenology,
+The growth and development of plants, insects and other invertebrates largely depends on the temperature from.
+Many of these organisms slow or block their growth and development when temperatures rise or fall above or below certain thresholds.
+All plants need a certain individual temperature in order to be ready for that blossom to be.
+The accumulation of thermal energy over a certain period of time is called growth degree days or temperature sums (heat sums).
+It is a heuristic (in contrast to logistic) calculation in the phenology,

-The development of insects and mites also depends significantly on the daytime temperature.
-A simple determination of temperature sums can be related to plant protection be useful in predicting the outbreak of various pests under glass; and to derive the exact date of use of suitable control agents or measures.
-The first scientific study on the climatic influence on viticulture is by the Swiss botanist Augustin Pyrame de Candolle (1806-1893).
+The development of insects and arachnids such as mites also largely depends on the average daily temperature.
+A simple determination of temperature sums can be related to plant protection be useful to predict the outbreak date of various pests under glass; and to determine the exact date of use of suitable control agents or measures.
+The first scientific study regarding the climatic influence on viticulture comes from the Swiss botanist Augustin Pyrame de Candolle (1806-1893).

-Based on these findings, in California by Albert Julius Winkler (1894-1989) and Maynard A. Amerine (1911-1998) carried out an analysis, the results of which in 1944 led to the introduction of a heat accumulation system and classification into five climatic zones.
-In the meantime, many wine-growing countries have similar air conditioning systems introduced.
-See also below Weinbauwürdigkeit,
+Based on this knowledge, in California by Albert Julius Winkler (1894-1989) and Maynard A. Amerine (1911-1998) carried out an analysis, the results of which in 1944 led to the introduction of a daily heat accumulation system and division into five climatic zones.
+In the meantime, many wine-growing countries have had similar ones air conditioning systems introduced.
+See also under Weinbauwürdigkeit,